-59 in the East
+59 in the East by John J. Staughton

-Jamison Coates reeled from the stab of pain as it raced up his shin.
+JAMISON COATES REELED from the stab of pain as it raced up his shin.
 The sharp teeth of his bike pedal had savagely bit into the front pleat of his dress pants as it swung wildly in a cyclical design quirk that Jamison would never understand.
 He ground his teeth and felt his nostrils flare, but he continued down the steps, guiding his bicycle down the ramped edge of the stairwell.

-He could feel the press of humanity behind him in the patient swarm of commuters that filled this small train station each morning, emerging suited and tightly bound in thoughts from their humble homes.
+He could feel the press of humanity behind him in the patient swarm of commuters that filled the small train station each morning, emerging suited and tightly bound in thoughts from their humble homes.
 Stopping would mean impeding their day, interrupting their focused march to the next objective.

 “Sumimasen,” he muttered to no one in particular, offering it as more of a general apology for his existence to anyone within earshot.
 Emerging on the far bank, outside the flow, he leaned his bike against a light pole and bent to inspect the damage.